JunghwanRo/log/README.md

 Reading Between Sea and Sky: Aerial Aquatic Locomotion in Miniature Robots (Now on Section 1.1.5) \

 # DONE
+Participate the SPEAR integration meeting. \
+Send email to Andreas. \
 Do not forget to record failure vidoes. \
 Change Progress reward. \
 Train Hovering+Yaw Task, and check the validity of acquired data. \